RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 parameter: `ulimit`
 required: No
-default value: User’s enviroment
+default value: User’s environment
 description: Provide any additional ulimit settings before running the process.

 parameter: `environment`
 required: No
+default value: none
+note: These values are available as a replacement(eg. `%(ENV_SDRROOT)s`) for most parameters in the UPPERCASE
-default value: none description: Provide additional environment variables to set before executing service.
+description: Provide additional environment variables to set before executing service.
 Format is NAME=Value, for Values that contain spaces, it must be enclosed with double quotes.

 parameter: `directory`
 required: No